BU-EC500-SP15/haas/README.md

 `sudo ./loadCustomOS.sh`

-sudo password: sahil123
+* sudo password: sahil123

-Once it loads the new kernel successfully, you can simply switch to the new custom OS using command.
+Once it loads the new kernel successfully, you can simply switch to the new custom OS using the following command.

 `sudo kexec -e`

 That will switch you into the new Custom OS.
-You can SSH into it using the following information.
+You can SSH into it using the following information:

-`IP-Address: 192.168.56.20`
+* IP-Address: 192.168.56.20`

-`username: sahil`
+* username: sahil`

-`password: sahil123`
+* password: sahil123`

 Also,

-`root username: root`
+* root username: root`

-`root password: root123`
+* root password: root123`

 In the home directory of sahil /home/sahil, you will see a folder called “compute” and a symlink to the script to switch back to FPBL from customOS: “loadFPBL.sh”
 Change directory into “compute”